 And here's what you'll get:

 Are you struggling to find new consulting clients?

 (How to avoid making these classic mistakes when prospecting)

 See what just happened above?

-We took two mangled thoughts, and separated them.
-We bathed them, freshened the thoughts up a bit, and re-presented it without any confusion.
+We took two mangled thoughts and separated them.
+We bathed them, freshened the thoughts up a bit, and re-presented them without any confusion.

-Come to think of it, none of your lines should exceed 14 words.
+Come to think, none of your lines should exceed 14 words.
 Why?
 Because a line represents a thought.
 And when you write a line that exceeds 14 words, guess what happens?

 Yes, another thought sneaks in through the cracks.
 Before you know it, a couple or even a trio of thoughts have taken residence.
 And then your brain feels like a grocery list you can't remember.